bumbelbee777/Nanite/README.md

 ## 🤝 Contributing

-We welcome contributions!
+We welcome all contributions!
 Please see our [Contributing Guide](CONTRIBUTING.md) for details.

 ## 📝 License